jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 If we look at an example of search engine like [Tantivy](https://github.com/quickwit-oss/tantivy), indexing a document requires the definition of a schema.
 Using a similar pattern here seems fairly legit.

 On the other side, if we look at [Elasticsearch](https://www.elastic.co/elasticsearch), the data structure is a bit more free.
-And indexed document can contain some nested attributes that are then flattened when being indexed.
+An indexed document can contain some nested attributes that are then flattened when being indexed.
 This means that the cardinality of attributes is almost infinite.
-This works well when you work on a server with a huge about of RAM and a but CPU, but when it comes to the browser on an old mobile, it's better to give it some limitations.
+This works well when you work on a server with a huge about of RAM and a big CPU, but when it comes to the browser on an old mobile, it's better to give it some limitations.

 That being said, a use case has to be considered: if a document has tags (like the names of the recipients of a message), it would be great to be able to search through them without having to define `n` independent attributes.
 To avoid this, it should support arrays.

-Now, to optimise querying later on and avoid querying with some integers an attribute that contains only text, the schema should be aware of the type of an attribute.
+Now, to optimize querying later and avoid querying with some integers an attribute that contains only text, the schema should be aware of the type of an attribute.

 So let's write down some ground rules:
 - a schema has a finite number of attributes